How Does Lie Angle Affect Golf Shots?

 (Image credit: Howard Boylan)

-Clearly, there is some relationship between length of shaft and lie angle as, if your clubs are either too long or too short for you, it will affect how the clubs interacts with the turf through impact.
-This is why finding the correct shaft length also forms part of the club fitting process, and indeed, should be considered before then looking to find the correct lie angle.
+Clearly, there is some relationship between the length of the shaft and lie angle which is why finding the correct shaft length also forms part of the club fitting process, and indeed, should be considered in conjunction with establishing the correct lie angle.

 Taller golfers are more likely to require longer clubs and shorter golfers shorter clubs, but this is far from a given as it's not just height that is a factor, but also arm length.
 If a tall golfer also has long arms, for example, the two might effectively cancel each other out meaning standard length and lie could be the best option.